imbo/imbo/docs/installation/configuration.rst

 Configuration
 =============

-Imbo ships with a default configuration file that it will load.
-You will have to create one or more configuration files of your own that will automatically be loaded and merged with the default configuration by Imbo.
+Imbo ships with a default configuration file that will be automatically loaded.
+You will have to create one or more configuration files of your own that will be automatically merged with the default configuration by Imbo.
 The location of these files depends on the :ref:`installation method <installation>` you choose.
 You should never have to edit the default configuration file provided by Imbo.

 The configuration file(s) you need to create should simply return arrays with configuration data.
-All available configuration options is covered in this chapter.
+All available configuration options are covered in this chapter.

 .. contents::
     :local: